A Negligence claim in Nevada requires that the plaintiff to prove four things:

 Plaintiffs can prove their medical bill damages by producing invoices from hospitals and doctor’s offices.
 And plaintiffs can prove their property damage by producing invoices from auto repair shops or other repair services.

 The best proof of lost wages is past pay stubs.
-And plaintiffs can help prove loss of future earnings by projecting how much they would have earned based on their education, experience, and past salary.
+And plaintiffs can help prove the loss of future earnings by projecting how much they would have earned based on their education, experience, and past salary.

 Accident victims who sue for negligence may be able to recover the following compensatory damages in Nevada: